stijndcl/marco/README.md

 ```

 > [!WARNING]
-> Spaces between arguments are allowed, but not required (and **will be stripped out in the parser**).
-However, do note
+> Spaces between comma-separated arguments are allowed, but not required (and **will be stripped out in the parser**).
-> that IntelliJ's program arguments preview window tends to split your arguments into new lines on `", "`, so if you use
+> However, note that IntelliJ's expanded arguments window tends to split your arguments into new lines on `", "`, so if
-> this window you should refrain from using spaces.
-Examples here will always use spaces for readability's sake.
+> you use this window often you should refrain from using spaces.
+Examples here will always use spaces for
+> readability's sake.

 ```bash
 $Replace(inputString,input,output)$